gilacost/dot-files/README.md

 * `nix-env -e <package>`

 next steps:
-- use lua.nix and include elixir ls package
 - review if capabilities can be added to all language servers
 - vim-vsnip installatin and bring nice snippets
 - disable linting for ale and restore fixing (prettier, mix format terraform, etc)